alexisfrazee/Predict-Future-Sales-DNSC-3288-Project/README.md

   Although not trained as a classifier, the model demonstrates reasonable ability to separate “sale vs. no sale,” suggesting strong reliance on recurring shop–item patterns.
 - **Certain shops/items dominate predictions:**
   Items with consistent histories are predicted well; niche items remain hard to forecast — highlighting inequality in data representation.

+  ---

+  ### References

+  ChatGPT and Gemini were used to assist in coding and idea generation.